google/kctf/SECURITY.md

 Finding and exploiting a vulnerability in kCTF provides different benefits to the attackers, usually reputational.
 The barrier of entry to perform an attack usually is the cost to find the vulnerability.
 In order to increase the cost of these attacks, encouraging broad research by the well-intentioned security community on the same areas, could result in a lower likelihood of an attacker paying the cost of a successful attack.

 #### Cost of Operations
 Conducting an attack usually consists of a cycle of trial and error.
 Although kCTF is open-source (which reduces this to some degree), in practice the cost of being stealthy is directly correlated to the amount of preparation required.
-If the kCTF infrasructure provides thorough monitoring and alerting, this can increase the cost of preparation for the attackers.
+If the kCTF infrastructure provides thorough monitoring and alerting, this can increase the cost of preparation for the attackers.
 Work to do this is tracked in [Issue #30](https://github.com/google/kctf/issues/30).

 #### Return of Investment
 Disrupting a competition done for the benefit of the security community is not immediately obvious, unless the competition itself, or the organizers, have managed to incentivise some of the members of the community to go through the effort to perform such an attack.
 As such, running a fair and high quality competition is an easy way for organizers to prevent alienating and making skilled players convert from users to attackers.